Old Stone House (Washington, D.C.): 19th century

+20th and 21st centuries

 Over the years, the house had been used as a shop for hats, tailors, locksmiths, clockmakers, house roofers, and house painters.
-The Old Stone House was still privately owned in 1953 – serving as a used car dealership, with the backyard converted to a parking lot – when the Federal government purchased the property for $90,000 ($ today) and transferred it to the National Park Service for management.
-Between 1953 and 1960, the NPS removed most 19th- and 20th-century intrusions to the home, and the parking lot was redeveloped as an English garden.
+The Old Stone House was still privately owned in 1953, serving as a used car dealership with the backyard converted to a parking lot when the U.S. federal government purchased the property for $90,000 ($ today) and transferred it to the National Park Service for management.
+Between 1953 and 1960, the National Park Service removed most 19th- and 20th-century intrusions to the home, and the parking lot was redeveloped as an English garden.

 After the renovation, the Old Stone House was opened to the public in 1960.
 It became a part of the George Washington Memorial Parkway.
 Stewardship of the house was later transferred to the Chesapeake and Ohio Canal National Historical Park.
 In the late 1980s, stewardship of the Old Stone House was transferred to the Rock Creek Park administration.